Table of Contents

 Committees must hold regular meetings, and they may hold emergency meetings with 24-hour notice.

-A committee statement cannot grant a committee authority to take action in contravention of these Bylaws, policy passed by the Coordinating Committee, or policy passed at a General Meeting.
+A committee statement cannot grant a committee authority to take action in contravention of these Bylaws, policy passed by the Steering Committee, or policy passed at a General Meeting.

-A committee must request approval from the Coordinating Committee or General Membership for expenditures of DSSL funds.
+A committee must request approval from the Steering Committee or General Membership for expenditures of chapter funds.

 Section 4.
 Recall of Committee Leadership.

-Any three (3) committee members may request the recall of a committee officer via written petition to the Coordinating Committee, after which time new committee elections will be held in a timely manner.
+Any three (3) committee members may request the recall of a committee officer via written petition to the Steering Committee, after which time new committee elections will be held in a timely manner.

 Section 5.
 Modification and Dissolution.